farhanahraf03/Pokemon-Runner/README.md

+# Runner game inspired by Google Dinosaur and Pokemon

 # Features Added:
 1) Lives functionality - User has 3 lives when the game begins.
 2) 1up and collision - User gains an additional life when the player collides with a heart icon in the game